collectivemedia/modelmatrix/README.md

 Model Matrix (feature engineering tools)

 Model Matrix Configuration catalog is stored in PostgreSQL database.
-Default catalog configuration available in `modelmatrix-cli/src/main/resources/reference.conf`.
+Default catalog configuration defined in `modelmatrix-cli/src/main/resources/reference.conf`.
 If you want to use custom locations you can override settings in `application.conf` or using cli options.

 ## Running Model Matrix CLI